hydephp/develop/spec.md

 ## AI Context

-Please provide feedback on how we can improve the Asset API.
+Please provide feedback on how we for HydePHP v2 can improve the Asset API, designed to make it easy to interact with Asset files stored in the `_media` directory.

 For context: This is for static site generator HydePHP, based on Laravel.